-Does the Bible clearly describe this issue as sin?
+- Does the Bible clearly describe this issue as sin?
 If you're not sure, find out.
-Do you know for a fact that the person did what you think, or is it hearsay?
-If in doubt, start your discussion tentatively, asking questions.

-Do you tend to be overly critical or overly soft in your dealings with others?
+Beware of going beyond what is written. - Do you know for a fact that the person did what you think or is it hearsay?
+If in doubt, start your discussion tentatively, asking questions. - Do you tend to be overly critical or overly soft in your dealings with others?
 Wisdom dictates that we should know our own temperamental tendencies and lean against them.
 If you tend to be overly soft on others because you are fearful of conflict, you may need to check yourself to see whether you are "chickening out" of giving a needed admonition.
 But if you tend to be overly critical in your dealings with others, you may need to ask yourself why you shouldn't practice forbearance.

 We should be especially careful about judging motives of others when their actions are not clearly wrong (1 Cor.
 4:5).
-Motivation is a moral issue, but we are not equipped to detect wrong motivation as accurately as we can detect wrong behavior.
+Motivation is a very important moral issue, but we are not equipped to detect wrong motivation as accurately as we can detect wrong behavior.
+Point out the behavior, and ask the person why they think they do this.
+You could also share why you have acted in a similar way and ask them if this is why they do it.
+This may lead to a fruitful discussion.